Customization & Conversion

 Customization involved use of different hat styles and paint colors.

-In the lower foreground is a figure of a soldier firing a musket with his right hand.
+In the lower foreground of the same picture is a figure of a soldier firing a musket with his right hand.
 The original figure had a pistol.

 A new figure was created on the right foreground in which the legs of a standing figure were bent into a kneeling figure firing a musket.